Home » Criminal Justice » Striking the balance. Justice, rights and community safety forum

-Andrew has over 25 years of experience as a criminal defence lawyer.
+Andrew has over 30 years experience as a criminal defence lawyer.
 He has appeared in all Victorian criminal courts, various tribunals, and at Royal Commissions.
-He also practises international criminal law representing clients with interests overseas.
+He also practises international criminal law representing clients with interests overseas, including in China and Vietnam.
+This also includes Australian-based clients facing corruption and bribery charges involving overseas government officials.

 Having attended the forum last week I was interested in the commonality of views amongst this relatively diverse panel.
 All agreed that the purpose of the criminal justice system was to assist in the community being a safer and better place in which to live.
 The question is, as always, how do you get there?